ronalchn/strong_presenter/README.md

 StrongPresenter::ViewContext.test_strategy :fast
 ```

-In doing so, your presenters will no longer have access to your application''s helpers.
+In doing so, your presenters will no longer have access to your application&#39;s helpers.
 If you need to selectively include such helpers, you can pass a block:

 ```ruby
 StrongPresenter::ViewContext.test_strategy :fast do